Intro To Long Range MRAD Shooting

 The Scope Mount

-The important things to consider here are to use quality scope rings (or single piece mount), get the right height mount for the rifle and whether or not we need built in elevation.
+The important things to consider here are to use quality scope rings (or single piece mount), get the right height mount for the rifle and whether or not you need built-in elevation.
 My Ruger Precision Rifle in 6.5 Creedmoor has 20 MOA (6mil) of elevation built in to it's Picatinny rail scope mount.
-This built in elevation keeps us from running out of elevation adjustment at long range.
+This built-in elevation keeps us from running out of elevation adjustment at long range.
 The Ruger Precision Rimfire in 22LR has 30 MOA (9mil) built in to its rail so we may not need our scope mount or rings to come with built in elevation too.
-I use the Burris AR-P.E.P.R 34mm mount with 20 MOA of built in elevation on both my Ruger long range rifles and it's not too much when combined with the rifles' built in rail elevation.
+I use the Burris AR-P.E.P.R.
+34mm mount #ad with 20 MOA of built in elevation on both my Ruger long range rifles and it's not too much when combined with the rifles' built in rail elevation.
 50 MOA (15mil) total elevation for the Precision Rimfire still works fine with the XTR II scope.

-A scope bubble level is an important accessory which helps keep us from canting the scope and throwing off our shots.
+A scope bubble level is an important accessory which helps keep us from canting the rifle and throwing off our shots.
 You'd be surprised what an imperceptible amount of cant can do to our shot placement at 1000 yards.
-I have this Vortex bubble level on all of my long range scopes.
+I have this Vortex bubble level #ad on all of my long range scopes.
 I shoot with both eyes open so I mount the level on the left side of the scope and can see the level with my left eye while looking through the scope with my right.
 We can also use the scope level to level the rifle using our bipod's cant lock.

-To use the Wheeler Leveling System we start by leveling the gun's optic rail with the scope removed, then attach a barrel mounted precision level.
-We then mount the scope and place a level on the scope upper turret.
+To use the Wheeler Leveling System we start by leveling the gun's optic rail with the scope removed, then attach a barrel mounted precision level and set it to match the optic rail level.
+We then mount the scope and place an included level on the scope upper turret.
 When the barrel and scope levels match we're ready to tighten down the scope.
+Finally we install our scope bubble level and set it to match the barrel mounted level.
 I like this system and it gives me a very precise level for my long range guns.

-Using the Mil Dot Reticle
+Using the MRAD Reticle

 10mils across for target measurement.
 The distance between each dot is 1mil and each dot is 0.22mil wide.
 The thick black crosshairs are 0.33mil wide.

 We fire and strike 1.1mil low and .4mil right so the correction is 11 clicks up and 4 clicks left.

 After zeroing we generate our range cards.
 Range cards give us turret adjustments from zero for other ranges and weather conditions.